Intake & Routing Workflows for Public Records & FOIA Automation

 def compute_idempotency_hash(self) -> str:

-"""Deterministic hash for duplicate detection."""
+"""Deterministic hash over canonical payload for duplicate detection."""

 payload_str = json.dumps(self.raw_payload, sort_keys=True)